-In a second series of tests, we decided to augment the number of synsets representing the metadata records.
+After these initial experiments, we decided to augment the number of synsets representing the metadata records.
 For this expansion, we included the disambiguated synsets that were associated to the broader terms of the terms included in keyword section.
-For instance, the broader term of coal in GEMET is fossil fuel, and thus metadata records with term coal will be indexed with the disambiguated synset of coal (10628288, carbonized vegetable matter deposited in ...) as well as with the disambiguated synset of fossil fuel (10527530, fuel consisting of the remains of organisms preserved in rocks ...).
+For instance, the broader term of coal in GEMET is fossil fuel, and thus metadata records with term coal will be indexed with the disambiguated synset of coal as well as with the disambiguated synset of fossil fuel.
 The idea was that if a user asks for resources about fossil fuel, he might be interested in different types of fossil fuels (e.g. coal, natural gas or petroleum).
 Of course, the weight of the synset for the broader term must be lower than the weight for the real term included in the metadata record.
-In particular, the liability of the synsets which are associated with broader terms was divided by 2.
-With this expansion we obtained that 272 synsets were referenced by 709 metadata records, each record referencing an average of 5.988 synsets and 29 synsets at maximum.
-And the minimum, maximum and average values for n_i were 1, 16.577 and 362.
-Thanks to this modification, our IRS returned 121 hits for the query fossil fuel, one hit more than the query coal.
-Meanwhile, ISearch returned no hits for query fossil fuel.
-This is due to the fact that ISearch only performs simple word matching, and only the word fuels (the plural version of fuel) is included in metadata records.
+In particular, the liability of the synsets which are associated with broader terms was divided by

+2. Thanks to this modification, our IRS returned 121 hits for the query fossil fuel, one hit more than the query coal.
+Meanwhile, Oracle returned no hits for query fossil fuel.
+This is due to the fact that Oracle CONTAINS operator only performs simple word matching, and only the word fuels is included in metadata records.